 However, resulting scars in the chin area (Schuchardt flap, a half-circle scar) are relatively conspicuous in Asian populations because of the trapdoor deformity.
-On the other hand, their staircase flap technique to reconstruct lower lip defects up to two thirds in size.
+On the other hand, Johanson staircase flap technique, which is used to reconstruct lower lip defects of up to two thirds of the lip, results in relatively inconspicuous scarring and prevents trapdoor deformity.
+In 1974, Johanson et al. reported their staircase flap technique to reconstruct lower lip defects up to two thirds in size.
 But it can be used for less than 80% lower lip defects with or without an additional flap.
-For a neartotal lower lip defect, techniques such as Gillies fan flap and the Karapandzic^{21,31} method have been described.
+For a neartotal lower lip defect, techniques such as Gillies fan flap and the Karapandzic method have been described.